tpall/rstudio-slurm/README.md

 **In your computer**

+4. Start using Rstudio from your computer.

+Start new terminal and go to web browser.
 Follow instructions in slurm log.